Updated: Sep 11

 Camera Phone with High Image Quality & Excellent Image Stabilization

-I use the Samsung S22 Ultra 5G (arguably the best phone out on the market at the time of this publication for video among those that include optical zoom as far as this one) for live footage and the S21 Ultra 5G for recorded footage at the time of this writing.
+I use the latest Samsung Ultra 5G (arguably the best phone out on the market for video & pictures, w/ review video in sentence comparing it to the latest best Iphone) for live footage and the S22 Ultra 5G for recorded footage at the time of this edit, 9/5/23.

 You would think that in today's day and age, every agent would know how to screen share.
 Sadly that's not the case.
 Many agents are still not very tech-savvy when it comes to screen-sharing features via Zoom or otherwise.
-What that means is that with any paperwork, you'll have an obstacle in your way from smooth communication.
+What that means is that with any paperwork with those agents, you'll have an obstacle in your way from smooth, fast & efficient communication.

 Pointing Out Negatives